learn-co-curriculum/hs-social-media-recreation/README.md

 5. Add a form for people to add new content.
 6. Setup your controller with the necessary routes.

-## Bonus Features
+## Bonus Challenges

-+ Start stying your app so it looks great
++ Start stying your app so it looks great.